hulkco/beaconstac.github.io/docs/common-questions.md

 Yes.
 Frequency capping on campaigns can be done in the app code.

-### **<a name="1"></a>How to find out beacon health status and battery level?**

-It’s easy - just login to your account on the Beaconstac iPhone or Android app.
-Next, navigate to Home -> My Beacons; here, you need to select a Beacon whose health and battery level you would like to know.
-Scroll down and you will see battery level, other hardware-related info along with the last updated time.

-Also, if you would like to modify Transmit Power and Advertising Interval, you can do so by going close to a beacon and tapping ‘Edit’.

 ### **<a name="How to find out beacon health status and battery level?"></a>How to find out beacon health status and battery level?**

 It’s easy - just login to your account on the Beaconstac iPhone or Android app.
 Next, navigate to Home -> My Beacons; here, you need to select a Beacon whose health and battery level you would like to know.
 Scroll down and you will see battery level, other hardware-related info along with the last updated time.
  Also, if you would like to modify Transmit Power and Advertising Interval, you can do so by going close to a beacon and tapping ‘Edit’.

 <img class="screenshot" src="http://i.imgur.com/wnrypGh.jpg" alt="Beaconstac Health Status" title="Beaconstac Health Status"/>